 Learning loss is often described as the gap between what educators expect students should have learned by a certain time and the reality of what they have actually learned.
 But, how do we define what a student “should have learned”?
-Are we comparing this year’s end-of-year assessments with those of last year’s cohort — knowing that last year’s cohort spent the last few months of school in virtual instruction and thus, those results might not be a strong representation of their abilities?
+Are we comparing this year’s end-of-year assessments with those of last year’s cohort — knowing that last year’s cohort may have experienced a mix of virtual and in-person instruction or may have been assessed virtually over Zoom and thus, those results might not be an accurate representation of their abilities?
 Or, are we comparing this year’s students to the cohort of students from two years ago, when there may have been a different curriculum, teacher, or a myriad of other different variables at play?

 Let’s say that you decide to compare this year’s EOY assessments to students from two years ago, and the analysis shows that two years ago, 75% of students ended third grade reading “at benchmark” (or “on grade level”) and this year, the number is 50%.
 So, we have a learning disparity.
 (Not a learning loss, because this year’s students haven’t actually lost anything they’ve learned!).

 What exactly does this tell you?
 How can you use this data to inform instruction?

 Making sense of your data on “learning loss”